Erasmus+ enables you to spend time as an exchange student at a European university in another Erasmus+ programme country.

 What are the benefits of choosing the Erasmus+ programme for your semester abroad?

 Students can receive multiple grants, up to a maximum of 12 months per study programme (bachelor’s, master’s or doctorate).
-Funding is limited to a maximum number of months per semester abroad, see "Amount of grant".
+However, depending on the available budget, funding might be limited to a maximum number of months per trip abroad (See info about grants).

-Students who complete a semester abroad on the Erasmus+ scheme get their tuition fee abroad paid plus a monthly mobility subsidyin the form of a partial grant to help cover additional costs incurred abroad, not a full grant.
+Students who complete a semester abroad on the Erasmus+ scheme get their tuition fee abroad paid plus financial support in the form of a partial grant to help cover additional costs incurred abroad, not a full grant.

-The amount of this monthly mobility subsidy depend on the category of country and the academic year in question.
-This is included in your overall grant, so you don’t need to apply separately for this subsidy.
+The amount of this subsidy depends on the category of country and the academic year in question.
+It’s included in your overall grant, so you don’t need to apply separately for this.
 You automatically qualify for an Erasmus+ mobility subsidy if you are awarded an exchange with an Erasmus+ partner university and haven’t yet used your full 12 months’ allowance per programme of study.

 Mobility that is exercised purely virtually in your home country – i.e. without physically attending the partner university – doesn’t qualify for Erasmus+ funding.
 However, virtual students are awarded Erasmus+ status (incl. exemption from tuition fees at the partner university) and offered OLS linguistic support.